Asleep at Lab: Whistleblower Allegations From Inside California’s New Billion Dollar COVID Testing Lab

 Several reports indicate errors, including swapped specimen samples, that led to dozens of inaccurate results that were sent out to patients before the lab learned of mistakes.

 Several reports indicated that there was no system in place to immediately notify people that they received someone else’s results.
-One report in mid-November stated, “A process for… retracting a report through (CDPH) needs to be established.”
+One report in mid-November stated, “A process for… retracting a report… needs to be established.”

 In response, CDPH acknowledged that at least “38 samples were reported incorrectly” due to swapped samples.
 The agency insisted that the patients were notified but could not immediately provide evidence or an explanation of how those patients received corrected results.